 Whether athletes decide to narrow their sports selection during this phase or continue their path with multiple sports, time off from structured sports is important in order to avoid overuse injuries and mental burnout.
 Every six months, athletes should take off at least two weeks from all organized sports.
 Specialized athletes should take off four to six weeks after each season to participate in activities other than their primary sport—a different organized team sport, or cycling, swimming, or other fitness-related recreation.
 Free play and pickup games are always okay—unless injuries or physical fatigue are factors.
 Studies show that pickup games and free play do not tax the body mentally or physically the same that structured training and competition does.

-During this phase coaches should place a strong emphasis on functional movement training with dynamic warm-up exercises at the beginning of practice and functional core and strength exercises at the end.
+During this phase coaches should place a strong emphasis on functional movement training with dynamic warm-up exercises at the beginning of practice.
+Functional core and strength exercises can also be incorporated into practices.
 Some coaches will avoid implementing a strength program during practices because they feel they’re giving up valuable practice time.
 However at this age, as athletes become bigger, stronger, and more physical—while striving to stay ahead of the curve in order to compete—functional strength training becomes essential to injury prevention.

-Athletes should master proper technique for basic movements like Squat, Hip Hinge, Bench Press, and Row while also working on core exercises and movements that challenge coordination and balance.
+Athletes should master proper technique for basic movements like Squat and Hip Hinge while also working on core exercises and movements that challenge coordination and balance.
 Safe and efficient technique for jumping, landing, accelerating, and decelerating should also be taught and emphasized during this phase.

 Kids who learned proper form and mechanics with resistance training in Phase Two may slowly begin to increase loads as they reach puberty.
 While an increase in certain hormones will make it easier to gain size and muscle during this stage, be aware that growing bodies are susceptible to injuries when form is compromised or loads are increased too quickly.
 Because bones and connective tissue strengthen at a slower rate than muscle, it’s imperative to take a conservative approach when considering increasing load for any particular exercise.